-- Underground Infiltration Systems on 8th, 9th, 10th and 11th Streets.
-These infiltration systems will be constructed using 24 and 36 inch diameter perforated pipe surrounded by aggregate and geotextile fabric. - Underground Infiltration Trenches on Old White Bear Avenue and Birch Lake Boulevard South.
-These infiltration systems will be constructed using amended soil and aggregate surrounded by geotextile fabric. - Rain Garden installation with Pollinator Friendly plants on Old White Bear Avenue.
-This will look similar to the ones on Lake Avenue South. - Voluntary Rain Garden installation on all projects. - Use of Volume Reduction Credits from past projects.
+- Underground Infiltration Systems on Fourth, Fifth, Sixth and Seventh Streets.
+These infiltration systems will be constructed using 24 and 36 inch diameter perforated pipe surrounded by aggregate and geotextile fabric. - Underground Infiltration Trenches on Garden Lane.
+These infiltration systems will be constructed using amended soil and aggregate surrounded by geotextile fabric in the existing ditch system. - Voluntary Rain Garden installation on all projects. - Use of Volume Reduction Credits from past projects.

-The 2018 project proposes to utilize the RCWD and VLAWMO rules for banking and spending stormwater credits.
-The VLAWMO allows the City to build excess storm water treatment capacity in more desirable locations within the watershed (in addition to that which is required for a given project) and "bank" that capacity for future projects where infiltration may not be as feasible.
+The 2019 project proposes to utilize the RCWD rules for spending stormwater credits.
+The RCWD allowed, in the past, the City to build excess storm water treatment capacity in more desirable locations within the watershed (in addition to that which is required for a given project) and "bank" that capacity for future projects where infiltration may not be as feasible.
 This is the benefit of having constructed these large "regional" systems on past projects.

 The City has taken advantage in the past of building these systems in what open space the City owns.
-In 2008, the City built an infiltration system in West Park/Memorial Beach.
+In 2008 the City built an infiltration system in West Park/Memorial Beach.
 This year the City planned to take advantage of the Alternative Compliance Sequencing rules that the Watershed Districts have/had.
+The City exceeded RCWD volume reduction goals on the 2018 project.
 In short, the systems we have built in the past will allow us to use Volume Reduction Credits in years that these large systems aren't feasible to build.